sedelmeyer/cc-pydata/docs/tutorial.rst

     * Describe basic steps to set up CI integration with TravisCI for your project

-Logging configuration and out-of-the-box logging features
+Logging configuration and the out-of-box logging features
 ---------------------------------------------------------

 The ``cc-pydata`` template provides some useful default, yet easily modified, logging capabilities out-of-the-box for your data science project.